rozmar/jGCaMP8_ground_truth_dataset/README.md

-# how to download and use the jGCaMP8 ground truth dataset (NWB_tutorial.ipynb)
+## How to download and use the jGCaMP8 mouse ground truth dataset (NWB_tutorial.ipynb)

 ## To install this script and dependencies, type in terminal or anaconda prompt:
 ```